-We recommend feeding wet food twice a day, usually around 1⁄4 can (6 oz) per cat per meal, and leaving a bowl of dr y food out to graze on unless your cat is fat or has urinary tract problems, then eliminate or limit the amount of dry food.
+We recommend wet food twice a day, usually around 2 oz can per cat per meal, and leaving a bowl of dry food out unless your cat is fat or has urinary tract problems, then limit the amount of dry food.
+Honestly dry food has no benefit to cats, only to humans for convenience.